ZEPL/zepl-documentation/docs/guide/interpreter/jdbc.md

 ```
 ubuntu@user:~$ sudo useradd zepl
 ```
-* Note there's no password, as ZEPL authenticates via public key.
+* Since ZEPL authenticates via public key, there's no need to set a password.
-Authorize that key by opening up zepl.rsa.pub and pasting its contents into a new line in /home/user/.ssh/authorized_keys.
+Authorize the key by opening up `zepl.rsa.pub`(the downloaded file) and pasting its contents into a new line in `/home/user/.ssh/authorized_keys`.

 * In most cases the SSH Port will be default 22.
-Check the Port variable in /etc/ssh/sshd_config to see which port is used for SSH.
+Check the Port variable in `/etc/ssh/sshd_config` to see which port is used for SSH.

 ```
 ubuntu@user:~$ cat /etc/ssh/sshd_config | grep Port